-In all smut fungi pathogenic development is initiated by the filamentous dikaryon that forms infection structures (appressoria) which allow direct penetration of the cuticle, presumably aided by lytic enzymes.
+In all smut fungi pathogenic development is initiated by the filamentous dikaryon that forms infection structures (appressoria) on the leaf surface (Fig.1), which allow direct penetration of the cuticle, presumably aided by lytic enzymes.
 During penetration the plasma membrane of the host invaginates and surrounds the infection hyphae, shielding the fungus from direct contact with the host cytoplasm.
-Although hyphae traverse plant cells, there are only limited host defense responses and the infected plant tissue remains alive until late in the infection process when fungal proliferation occurs mostly in the apoplast.
-Initial plant defense responses, presumably triggered by fungal PAMPs, must actively be suppressed by the pathogen during colonization.
-This is accomplished by secreted effector molecules that either have a function in the tight interaction zone between fungal hyphae and host plasma membrane or are translocated to host cells.
-Our work during the period of the report has focused on the early phase of fungal development, i. e. fungal differentiation after contact with the leaf surface, the downstream signaling cascades and on how secreted effectors shape the biotrophic interaction.
+The dikaryon-stage can be bypassed in so-called solopathogenic lines.
+These are haploid strains that have been engineered to express an active bE/bW homeodomain protein complex and display autocrine pheromone stimulation.
+Although biotrophic U. maydis hyphae traverse plant cells, there are only limited host defense responses and the infected plant tissue remains alive until late in the infection process, when fungal proliferation occurs mostly in the apoplast.
+Initial plant defense responses, presumably triggered by fungal PAMPs, are actively suppressed by the pathogen during colonization.
+This is accomplished by a battery of about 300 secreted effector molecules that either have a function in the tight interaction zone between fungal hyphae and host plasma membrane or are translocated to host cells and modulate endogenous plant processes (Fig. 1).